What we know about the deadly collision at LaGuardia Airport

 Earlier Monday, Port Authority, which runs the airport, and other emergency responders cut a hole in the roof of the plane to retrieve the flight data recorder and cockpit voice recorder, she said.
 The NTSB verified that the cockpit voice recorder was not damaged.

-The scene is still littered with wreckage from the collision: There is a “tremendous amount of debris” on the runway and “hazardous material” on the fire truck that was hit, Homendy said.
+The scene was littered Monday with wreckage from the collision: There is a “tremendous amount of debris” on the runway and “hazardous material” on the fire truck that was hit, Homendy said.

 It’s also unclear whether the fire truck was visible on the airport’s surface detection equipment (ASDE-X) when it collided with the plane, Homendy said.